West End Girls

 Other releases - 1984 single (UK #121); 1985 single (UK #1, US #1, US Dance #1)

-The Pet Shop Boys' first (and biggest) true hit single is famous for its unforgettable bass-synthesizer hook, its ambisexual lyrics (not only the "East End boys and West End girls" reference but possibly also the ambigious line "Which would you choose, a hard or soft option?"), and its "Brit-rap" innovation.
+The Pet Shop Boys' first (and biggest) true hit single is famous for its unforgettable bass-synthesizer hook, its ambisexual lyrics (not only the "East End boys and West End girls" reference but possibly also the ambiguous line "Which do you choose, a hard or soft option?"), and its "Brit-rap" innovation.
 The lyrics are at times cryptic and full of relatively obscure references that betray a variety of far-flung inspirations.
 Neil has stated that he wrote the lyrics as a stream of consciousness with different narrative voices, influenced in this respect by T.S.
 Eliot's great poem The Waste Land.
 He has also cited the influence of the early (1982) rap hit "The Message" by Grandmaster Flash and the Furious Five.
 Not only is there a stylistic influence"The Message" seminally influenced all rap and "rappish" tracks that followedbut a lyrical one as well, with both tracks graphically depicting urban decay, particularly in their respective first verses.
 And the ominously suicidal opening lines

 Sometimes you're better off dead